 This year, we will continue with the Hydro Motion project.
 We will again design, build, test and race a hydrogen-powered boat.
 We want to inspire the entire maritime industry by showing what is possible with hydrogen.
 Together we can take the necessary steps towards sustainable shipping.

-We want to build this hydrogen powered boat and compete in the open sea class at the world championships next summer in Monaco.
+We want to build this hydrogen-powered boat and compete in the open sea class at the world championships next summer in Monaco.
 Here we can show what is really possible with green energy.
 We are together with our whole team, very excited about this project!